formicidae-tracker/myrmidon/docs/installation.rst

    are now built and tested with **mamba**, and therefore is supported.

 4. Do not `ever` use the ``base`` environment.
-This is a good practice rule to avoid running into a lot of dependency problem when you may want to be able to use different **fort-myrmidon** version on the same system.
+This is a good practice rule to avoid running into a lot of dependency problems when you may want to be able to use different **fort-myrmidon** version on the same system.
 Let says you are running a long experiment for over a year and do not want to lose time rewriting all your script because